microsoft/CopilotHackathon/exercisefiles/robotframework/README.md

 ### 3. Implement Robot Framework tests based on functional requirements

-The Robot Framework must test the following test cases:
+The Robot Framework test suite `metar_test.robot` must test the following cases:

 - **METAR File Contains Data**
   - Initially, the number of sites should be `0`.